'Twas this cold and murky December, within this ghastly day I remember,

 And these corridors to wander astray, are full of those wanton souls that stay,

-Lorn in a perdition that men pray, shall ne’er bestow them with this sight?'
+Lorn in the perdition that men pray, shall ne’er bestow them with this sight.

 The sundry spirits in perdition, who yearn to be rid of an appalling sight—

-A procession of the animas that fade, in the 360 days of a year.
+A procession of the souls that fade, in the 360 days of a year.

-'Phantom of my unsettling nightmare, am I dead, thou incubus or mare?
+'Am I dead phantom of my unsettling nightmare, thou horrid incubus or mare?

-By the blazing brimstone of the raven, thou hast risen from hoary craven,
+By the blazing brimstone of the raven, wherefore hast thou risen hoary craven,

-Heinous must be thy palatial throne of the sinners of ominous birthright—
+Heinous is the palatial throne of the sinners of ominous birthright—

 I betook myself to follow the stately wraith, closely in the rear.